CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Experiments

-The questions ask users to evaluate the generated videos' visual quality, whether they are smooth continuations of the first image conditions, and their fidelity to the physical location (using the last frame of the geospatial conditioning video as the reference destination), and rate each sample on a scale of 1 (lowest) to 3 (highest).
-We provide the full rubric and interface in the supplement.

-In total, we collected responses from 20 users, as shown in \cref{fig:userstudy}.
-The x and y axes record the average scores for the second and third questions, respectively, and the size of the method indicates visual quality; larger is higher.

-In addition to our baselines, we include the Wan I2V base model we finetune from and the retrieved geo-registered data for reference, as they specialize in one specific axis but not the other.
-While I2V models like Wan and Gen3C generate videos following the first image, they have no additional context beyond the immediate field of view.
-Thus, when encountering turns, they cannot faithfully render the unseen roads and buildings.
-We observe that CityRAG scores slightly higher than the base Wan model on its continuity from the first image, likely because of domain specialization.

-Our conditioning geo-registered data is, as expected, the most faithful to the physical location.
-Although all of our V2V baselines performed poorly, we expect that one trained on extensive real world data and complex trajectories could achieve a high score on the y axis, though it would at best match the performance of directly retrieving geo-registered data, and still be unable to trivially incorporate all transient elements of a given first image.
-From our evaluation, we find that only CityRAG produces videos that are faithful to the real physical location while being able to flexibly generate arbitrary weather conditions and dynamic objects.

-\textbf{Flexibility of trajectory conditioning.} We further demonstrate CityRAG's flexibility on trajectories that are mismatched with geospatial conditions.
-In \cref{fig:ood_test}, the geospatial condition is a video stuck in traffic.
-However, CityRAG still generates a video sequence that follows the defined trajectory to move forward and take a left turn, showing its versatility and understanding of a scene layout.
+\textbf{Flexibility of trajectory conditioning.} We further demonstrate CityRAG's robustness and flexibility.
+In \Cref{fig:ood_test}, the geospatial video is stuck in traffic.
+However, CityRAG's generation follows the defined trajectory to move forward and take a left turn, showing its strong generative priors even without external context.
+Our model can also follow extreme rotations, such as 360° within a single sequence, which is double the maximum rotation present in the training set.

-Second, during training, all geospatial conditioned video frames are continuous.
-However, as we show in \cref{fig:detailed_retrieve}, we can stitch together multiple paths as condition for a new trajectory, and CityRAG is able to interpret and follow the condition, showing that it has robustly learned to disentangle static and dynamic elements of a scene.
-Finally, our model is capable of following extreme rotations, such as 360 degrees within a single sequence, which is double the max rotation in the training set.